 Derelict Fishing Gear Prevention and Removal Best Practices

-The NOAA Marine Debris Program and the National Sea Grant Law Center at the University of Mississippi are partnering to assess the transferability of innovative methods for addressing derelict fishing gear and to identify opportunities to prevent gear loss due to vessel interactions.
+The NOAA Marine Debris Program and the National Sea Grant Law Center at the University of Mississippi partnered to assess the transferability of innovative methods for addressing derelict fishing gear and to identify opportunities to prevent gear loss due to vessel interactions.

 Type of Project: Fishing for Energy